-The more Wal-Mart could give to employees, customers and the community, the more that employees, customers and the community would give back to Wal-Mart.
-"We're all working together; that's the secret," said Walton.
+The more Wal-Mart could give to employees, customers and the community, the more that employees, customers and the community would give back

 Note: That's why Walmart employees have to go on welfare, right?

 The company once renowned for how it treated employees and customers has been scandal-ridden for nearly a decade.
 Nearly every scandal has centered on how poorly they treat their customers and their employees.